gemoc/ICSA2017Tutorial/readme.md

 ​:warning: Execution Functions

 The Execution Functions define how the Execution Data evolve during the execution of the model.
 Execution Functions can be implemented by defining the body of a method.
-These methods must be annotated with the **@Step** annotation.
-Whenever a method with an @Step annotation returns, the changes in the model will be applied (via a transaction) to the resource.
+These methods must be annotated with the **@Part** annotation.
+Whenever a method with an @Part annotation returns, the changes in the model will be applied (via a transaction) to the resource.
 This means that the changes will be visible from an animator.
-K3 supports nested @Step annotation calls so that changes in the model will be applied when entering and leaving methods having this annotations.
+K3 supports nested @Part annotation calls so that changes in the model will be applied when entering and leaving methods having this annotations.

 ​:warning: Entry Points